oscargabellini/cardano-contracts-lab/README.md

 The application includes the following smart contracts:

 1. **Basic Lock/Unlock**: Simple contract to lock and unlock funds
-2. **Message-Verified Unlock**: Contract that requires a specific message to unlock funds
+2. **Unlock With Password**: Contract that requires a password to unlock funds
 3. **Quiz Contract**: Smart contract that handles questions and rewards for correct answers

 All contracts are built using Aiken, a language designed for Cardano smart contracts.